wrcsubers/Arduino_BabyMonitor/README.md

   * Mid - Same as above, but the yellow light turns on.
   * High - Same as above, but the red light turns on AND the audible alarm sounds.

-* Mic Samples To Average - Essentially the amount of smoothing to apply to the Mic Delta Value.
+* Mic Input Smoothing - The amount of smoothing to apply to the Mic Delta Value.
 A higher value here means that the sound level needs to be high for a longer period of time to increase the Current Mic Delta Value.
-At it's lowest setting, you will basically get instant feedback of sound level changes, although they are very erratic.
+At it's lowest setting, you will basically get instant feedback of sound level changes, although the values are very erratic.